LeoVie/php-dry/documentation/configuration.md

 which can be transformed into a `for` loop, which can be transformed into a `while` loop.

 This is very (very very) slow at the moment.
 You should use this only, if you really need it.

+### `phpDocumentorReportPath`
+- Possible values: A valid path to a directory
+- Default: `/tmp/phpDocumentorReport`

+php-dry uses [phpDocumentor](https://www.phpdoc.org/) for preprocessing PHP files.
+Specify, where the report of phpDocumentor should get stored.
+This path has to merely exist at execution time.

+### `phpDocumentorExecutablePath`
+- Possible values: A valid path to an executable of phpDocumentor. \
+    Can be e.g. the phpDocumentor phar, the phpDocumentor binary or a `docker run` command
+- Default: `tools/phpDocumentor.phar`

+Where is phpDocumentor located?